haakemon/docker-jottacloud/README.md

 Path | Description
 ------------ | -------------
 /data/jottad | Config and data.
 In order to keep login status and track backup progress, please use a persistent volume.
-/data/jottad/.ignore | Global exclude file - DEPRECATED, will be removed in a future version /backup/ | Data you want to backup.
+/backup/ | Data you want to backup.

 ## ENV variables